makrai/notes/jagrova19-lm-surpris-fantasy-slav.md

   * audio recordings bring further insight into the decoding process than if only the written translations of the respondents were considered.
-    * Although respondents pronounce the correct translations of words such as rektor ‘rector’ or auto ‘car’, they do not trust these obvious words, because, in their opinion, they do not fit very well in the context of the remaining sentence or they are simply surprising because they are used rarely
+    * Although respondents pronounce the correct translations of words such as rektor ‘rector’ or auto ‘car’,\
+      they do not trust these obvious words, because, in their opinion,\
+      these words do not fit very well in the context of the remaining sentence or they are simply surprising because they are used rarely
-    * nL readers’ opinions about what does and what does not make sense in context can differ and that they do not always agree with the surprisal scores determined with LMs.
+    * nL readers’ opinions about what does and what does not make sense in context can differ and that they do\
+      not always agree with the surprisal scores determined with LMs.

-* orthographically distant words with low surprisal scores, surprisal influences readers' performance only to a point until there are other linguistic features that can have a more powerful influence on (eg initial letter, neighbourhood density)
+* orthographically distant words with low surprisal scores,\
+  surprisal influences readers' performance only to a point until there are other linguistic features that can have a more powerful influence on\
+  (eg initial letter, neighbourhood density)
-  * Knowing how strong the role of context is in these stimuli allows us to draw conclusions about the role of other influencing factors and their domi
+  * Knowing how strong the role of context is in these stimuli allows us to\
+    draw conclusions about the role of other influencing factors and their domi

-* Regarding encoding, our findings suggest that the UID hypothesis does not hold for the translations given by the respondents in the three stimulus sentences: they did not avoid peaks and troughs in surprisal
+* Regarding encoding, our findings suggest that\
+  the UID hypothesis does not hold for the translations given by the\
+  respondents in the three stimulus sentences:\
+  they did not avoid peaks and troughs in surprisal
-  * nL, the UID hypothesis refers to communicative situations, which was not the case in our experimental design.
-There is one observation that can be made regarding the encoding of the translations:
+  * nL, the UID hypothesis refers to communicative situations, which was\
+    not the case in our experimental design
   * for most stimuli with a high surprisal score of 6 hartley or more, respondents showed a tendency to provide translations that would have a lower surprisal score.
 As stated in the introduction, this contribution